PE and Sport Premium

 Each school will receive £8,000 plus an extra £5 per pupil each year.
 Here at Sir John Heron, that will mean we receive just over £9,900.00 a year.
 The money can only be spent on Sport and PE provision in schools.

 At Sir John Heron we aim to utilise this additional funding to focus on improving 3 key priority areas:

 Key Priority 1 PE:

 - To improve the quality of teaching and diversity of the PE curriculum in order for all pupils to make regular and sustained progress.

 - To increase opportunities for participation, including for our SEND pupils, in a range of extra-curricular and competitive opportunities.

 - To use PE, school sport and physical activity to impact on the health of our pupils and parents/carers.

-To view the action plan and impact of the PE and Sports Premium for the 2018-19 academic year, and a full breakdown of how we have previously planned to improve these 3 key priority areas, please view or download the PE and Sport Premium action plans and impact reports below:
+To view the action plan and impact of the PE and Sports Premium for the 2018-19 academic year, and a full breakdown of how we have previously improved these 3 key priority areas, please view or download the PE and Sport Premium action plans and impact reports below: